Skip to main content

 • Applicants who fail to meet the minimum GPA requirement will not be eligible to continue in the selection process.

 • Applicants who are in their first semester at Cornell and do not have a GPA at the time of application, are able to submit an application.
-GPA requirements will be checked at the end of Spring semester.
+GPA requirements will be checked at the end of Spring semester to determine eligibility.

 • Transfer students that wish to apply for the role must have completed at least 1 academic semester at Cornell and will be asked to present their official or unofficial transcripts from their previously attended institution(s).

-• PSSP RA appointments are for one (1) Summer and applicants must be able to commit to the entirety of the appointment dates.
+• PSSP RA appointments are for the duration of the PSSP program and applicants must be able to commit to the entirety of the appointment dates.

-• Applicants and current RAs must review and commit to the expectations and appointment dates listed in the “Time Commitment” section within this position description.
-RAs must attend and participate in ALL May Student Leader training and weekly team meetings.
+• Applicants and PSSP RAs must review and commit to the expectations and appointment dates listed in the “Time Commitment” section within this position description.
+RAs must attend and participate in ALL of June Student Leader training and weekly team meetings.

-• Applicants and current RAs are subject to all Cornell University regulations including, but not limited to, the Community Living Standards, Student Code of Conduct, Code of Academic Integrity, HRL Housing License, Cornell University Policies 6.3 and 6.4, the Procedures for Resolution of Reports Against Students under Cornell University Policy 6.4, Family Educational Rights and Privacy Act (FERPA), and must comply with all University, New York State, local, and federal policies or guidance.
+• Applicants and PSSP RAs are subject to all Cornell University regulations including, but not limited to, the Community Living Standards, Student Code of Conduct, Code of Academic Integrity, HRL Housing License, PSSP House Rules, Cornell University Policies 6.3 and 6.4, the Procedures for Resolution of Reports Against Students under Cornell University Policy 6.4, Family Educational Rights and Privacy Act (FERPA), and must comply with all University, New York State, local, and federal policies or guidance.

-• Conduct status will be checked regularly by Housing and Residential Life, Office of Student Conduct and Community Standards, and the Office of Institutional Equity and Title IX.
+• Conduct status will be checked regularly by Housing and Residential Life, Office of Student Conduct and Community Standards, and the Office of Civil Rights.

-• Applicants who are offered a position and current RAs must successfully clear a background check to maintain the position.
+• Applicants who are offered a position must clear a background check to maintain the position.

-• Stipends are subject to taxation.
-The remuneration may not be adjusted or allotted in other ways.
+The PSSP RA position compensation includes a single room, a stipend distributed semi-monthly throughout the appointment, and a MicroFridge (owned by HRL) that remains in the room.
+Stipends are subject to taxation.
+The compensation may not be adjusted or allotted in other ways.